 The case of protectionist escalation highlights an uncomfortable political tension that arises when education and inequality move together.
-When a boost in the domestic skill premium induces educational investments that increase economic polarization (i.e. $\frac{d\Delta^m}{dp} < 0$), a terms-of-trade improvement will exacerbate inequality and the tariff will continue to rise even after the initial surge in trade protection.
-Although the political pendulum will alternately swing the other way, and eventually the swings in tariffs and human capital will moderate as they converge to the new steady state, the transition will be politically tempestuous.
+When a boost in the domestic skill premium induces educational investments that increase economic inequality (i.e. $\frac{d\Delta^m}{dp} < 0$), a terms-of-trade improvement will exacerbate inequality and the tariff will continue to rise even after the initial surge in trade protection.
+Although the political pendulum will alternately swing the other way, and eventually the swings in tariffs and human capital will moderate as they converge to the new steady state, the transition will be politically volatile.
 In a multilateral world, such tariff swings could be highly disruptive for a rules-based trading system or other institutional norms based historical reciprocity.
+(We return to this point shortly.)

-4.2 Technology Shocks
+4.2.
+Technology shocks